 NASA selects SET for new radiation sensor

-LOS ANGELES, CA. Space Environment Technologies (SET) announced that it has been selected by NASA’s SBIR program to develop a new radiation detection sensor.
+LOS ANGELES, CALIFORNIA.
+Space Environment Technologies (SET) announced that it has been selected by NASA’s SBIR program to develop a new radiation detection sensor.
 In conjunction with Oklahoma State University (OSU), SET will develop this new radiation detector system for use in aircraft, suborbital, orbital, and deep space missions.